mjlambiase/Fall21Python2_Maya/Final_project/README.md

 -------------------------------------------------------------------------------------------------------------------------------------
 # Gas Prices
 -------------------------------------------------------------------------------------------------------------------------------------
-# Other consiserations that are unfavorably associated with Covid lockdowns/restrictions
+# Other consiserations (Note: these all track unfavorably with more Covid lockdowns/restrictions)
     - Mental health
     - Drug crisis
     - Crime